 top of page

-The War in Israel/Palestine
+The War

 Standing Together’s Response to the War

-Rallies for a ceasefire and peace agreement
+Fighting for a ceasefire deal and peace

-De-escalation and Solidarity within Israel
+De-escalation and solidarity within Israel

 1. A “Solidarity Watch” patrol, which accompanies people who are fearful of leaving their homes and serves as a public reminder of Jewish-Arab collaboration.